CiiDub/Exercism-BBEdit-Package/README.md

 > 13 runs, 13 assertions, 0 failures, 0 errors, 0 skips
 > ```
 >
-> It’s a very flexible way to work.
+> It’s a very flexible way to work, and only requires native features of BBEdit and the Exercism CLI.